chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.0.10 =

+FiXES Fixes for destination pages.
+Primarily, the destination feature block.

 = 2.0.9 =

 FiXES Change background image on category carousel to be a default image size, set by the theme.